 The vCard file format is highly popular in these days for storing contact information of an individual, business or organization.
 Generally, computer users use vCard format to import and export contacts from Windows address books.
-Sometimes a situation may arise where you urgently need to import VCF to Outlook to access the contact information.
-I’m sharing an easy manual trick here in this post that will surely help you.
+Sometimes it may happen that you urgently need to import VCF to Outlook to access the contact information.
+I’m sharing an easy manual trick here in this post that’ll surely help you.

 Before discussing the manual trick to import VCF to Outlook, let’s get familiar with the vCard file first.
 A vCard file or VCF can store contacts information which includes a name, address, phone number, e-mail address, and other information.
 Additionally, this standard file format can also support custom fields, images, and other types of media.
 The feature of storing contacts information is not the reason behind its popularity.
 In fact, it’s highly popular due to its wide support available for many applications and devices.